 Christian is nationally sought after for his experience in aggressively defending multi-state class and collective actions.
 In addition to representing Fortune 200 clients with sophisticated in-house legal teams, Christian also serves small and medium-sized businesses throughout the country as their de facto general counsel.
-He was recently selected for inclusion in the 2020 edition of The Best Lawyers in America – a peer reviewed publication that recognizes only 5 percent of lawyers in private practice in the United States for their professional excellence.
+He has been selected for inclusion in The Best Lawyers in America® consistently since 2020 under the Employment Law – Management and Litigation – Labor and Employment categories.

 How Christian Helps Clients